 General Contest Guidelines:

-All 2017 contests have an extended deadline of March 8 and a fee of $20 per entry.
+All 2018 contests have a fee of $20 per entry.
 Please don't include your name on any entries; we read contest entries blind.
 First places winners receive $1000 and publication in Hunger Mountain online.
 Runners-up receive $100 and publication.
 Current students and staff at Vermont College of Fine Arts are not eligible.
 All other writers are eligible.

 - Howard Frank Mosher Short Fiction Prize.
 This is a prize for fiction, up to 10,000 words.
 We welcome all types of fiction by all writers.

 - Katherine Paterson Prize for Young Adult and Children's Writing.
 Enter Young Adult, Middle Grade, or Picture Book (or Writing for Young Children) manuscripts, up to 10,000 words.
 Entries can be complete stories or nonfiction writing, or excerpts from novels or longer manuscripts.
 We'll announce one overall winners, as well as winners in each of the categories (YA, MG, PB).
 The overall winner receives $1000.
 The category winners receive $100 each.